 6. How much flexibility do you need?

 Software products often need to change tech stacks as they mature.
-Furthermore, development may have to speed up and slow down at different points of time.
+Furthermore, development may have to speed up and slow down at different points in time.
 If you opt for an in-house team it’s worth considering how you will manage such changes.
 Can your team re-skill when you need to change tech stacks?
 Will you be able to hire quickly when you need to speed up development and have flexible staffing arrangements in place to ramp down the team when you slow down?

 Often this is where an external agency will shine.
 Their business model revolves around managing staffing requests and serving clients using a variety of technologies.
 So flexibility and versatility are often baked into their mindset and contracts.